mshafer1/downscale_image/README.md

 # downscale_image
 A utility to downscale an image to the desired file size.

-Relies on an install of ffmpeg to incrementing downscale the image file into a new file.
+Relies on an install of ffmpeg to incrementally downscale the image file into a new file.

 This modules provides the script `downscale-image`